 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Group.
-The key management personnel comprise members of the Board of Directors, the Managing Director, the Chief Executive Officer, approved personnel by the CBB and the General Managers.
+The key management personnel comprise members of the Board of Directors, the Managing Director, the Chief Executive Officer, the Deputy Chief Executive Officer, approved personnel by the CBB and the General Managers.